Bulk CBD Distillate

 Step #2: Winterization

-“Winterization” is the second step in the creation of CBD distillate.
+“Winterization” is the second step in the creation of thee distillate.
 In winterization, the crude oil taken during crude extraction is mixed with ethanol, which is a fancy word for alcohol.
 This mixture is then placed in a container and refrigerated for 1 to 2 days.
 In refrigeration, the lipids, fats, and other compounds will form together and sink to the bottom of the mixture.